wix-incubator/fed-entry-level-exam/README.md

 ![labels](https://d2x3xhvgiqkx42.cloudfront.net/3d412e82-d97e-487e-b1a3-41a6bd24a05b/b9bd9ddb-c0bf-4b55-888e-747f0d6524c8/2019/09/27/6d307660-953a-4e00-a28d-ffbc48e68fb8/5d422571-d37c-4890-9837-4f786f1e5e10.png)
 Friendly reminder to commit and push after completing this step.

+#### 1D - Bonus Task
-d.
-Step *a* wasn't enough - some tickets have long content.
+d. **Bonus** Step *a* wasn't enough - some tickets have long content.
 Add a show more / show less functionality when the content exceeds 3 lines, as following:
 ![show more/less](https://d2x3xhvgiqkx42.cloudfront.net/3d412e82-d97e-487e-b1a3-41a6bd24a05b/b9bd9ddb-c0bf-4b55-888e-747f0d6524c8/2019/09/27/fd41c164-d566-471e-9723-e785b313845a/738cbaa0-93e8-4f02-861d-6fab92c608bd.gif)
  Friendly reminder to commit and push after completing this step.

 ### Part 2 - List functionality

 a.
 Agents are complaining that our search functionality isn't working properly.
-They gave the example that when searching for "wix stores", the ticket titled "Search bar for my wix store" (id `6860d043-f551-58c8-84d6-f9e6a8cb0cb2`) is not returned.
+They gave the example that when searching for "wix store", the ticket titled "Search bar for my wix store" (id `6860d043-f551-58c8-84d6-f9e6a8cb0cb2`) is not returned.
 Checking the data, that ticket does exist..
 Find the issue and fix it.
 Friendly reminder to commit and push after completing this step.

 b.
-There is a need to find tickets created before/after a certain date, and our designer is on vacation to design proper UI for it.
-Change the search functionality so that when searching for `after:27/09/2019 api`, only tickets matching the word "api" created *after* 27/09/2019 will show.
-Add support for `before:[DATE]` and `from:[EMAIL]` as well.
-Friendly reminder to commit and push after completing this step.

-c.
 We're showing only 20 tickets but agents can swear there are more.
 Solve this problem.
 Keep in mind the number of tickets is planned to grow exponentially very soon so make sure to think of a proper solution.
+Friendly reminder to commit and push after completing this step.

+#### 2C - Bonus Task
+c. **Bonus** There is a need to find tickets created before/after a certain date, and our designer is on vacation to design proper UI for it.
+Change the search functionality so that when searching for `after:27/09/2019 api`, only tickets matching the word "api" created *after* 27/09/2019 will show.
+Add support for `before:[DATE]` and `from:[EMAIL]` as well.
 Friendly reminder to commit and push after completing this step.

 ### Part 3 - Your extra touch
 Think of a small addition to this project and make it happen.
 If you need inspiration, you can check out our real ticketing app at https://wix.com/wixanswers and grab some ideas from there ;)